codee-com/open-catalog/Checks/PWD003/README.md

 Copying data to the GPU from an array whose size is not known to the compiler requires specifying information about the desired array data range to be copied.

+### Actions

+Specify the array range to be copied to device memory.

 ### Relevance

 When offloading to the GPU, copying array data from the host memory to the GPU